-- · Offers academic counseling - · Tailors educational plans to the individual - Monitors academic progress - Provides individual tutoring - Enables student to make a successful transition from high school to college - Provides financial aid application assistance - Provides ACT preparation - Presents social, career, cultural, and recreational opportunities ing sessions during the school year and participate in a six-week residential program during the summer.
+- Offers academic counseling

+- · Tailors educational plans to the individual

+- · Monitors academic progress

+- · Provides individual tutoring

+- Enables student to make a successful transition from high school to college - · Provides financial aid application assistance - Provides ACT preparation - Presents social, career, cultural, and recreational opportunities

+The Upward Bound program at the University of Arkansas at Monticello serves 80 high school students from five counties in southeast Arkansas.
+Program participants attend bi-weekly tutoring sessions during the school year and participate in a sixweek residential program during the summer.
 Students enroll and receive tutoring in all levels of science, mathematics, college preparatory writing, computer applications, student skills, foreign languages, and speech communications.
 There is no cost for students to participate.
 All expenses are paid through a federally-funded grant sponsored by the U.S. Department of Education.